-Berlin Blockade begins – West Berlin, surrounded by Soviet ruled territories, is cut off from any supplies from the outside necessary for the city´s survival.
+On June 24th, 1948 the Berlin Blockade began – West Berlin, surrounded by Soviet ruled territories, is almost completely cut off from any supplies from the outside, necessary for the city´s survival.
 That is, the blockade applies only to those goods which can be provided through land-, rail- and waterways.
-The Soviets are trying to put West Berliners under enough pressure to make them accept the kind offer from the East to provide West Berlin with everything they possibly need for living.
+The Soviets are trying to put West Berliners under enough pressure to make them accept the kind offer from the East to accept their goods and thus to accept the Soviet sovereignty.

-It might have sounded harmless and almost generous but meant, of course, accepting total control of the USSR over those zones of occupied Berlin which were controlled by the Western Allies: the French, the Americans and the Brits.
+It might have sounded harmless and almost generous but meant, of course, accepting total control of the USSR over those zones of occupied Berlin which were to be administered by the Western Allies: the French, the Americans and the Brits.
 And as such the offer was rejected.

-As a result for almost exactly 12 months the western part of Germany´s capital will be kept on a life-supporting machine shaped like a western aeroplane: endless tonnes of food, coal, fuel, wood, machinery, etc. – up to 6,000 tonnes per day transported in 1,500 flights over sometimes 24h – will be carried by them from West Germany´s airports and brought in sometimes a five-minute tact to keep West Berliners alive.
+As a result for almost exactly 12 months the western part of Germany´s capital will be kept on a life-supporting machine in the shape of a western aeroplane: endless tonnes of food, coal, fuel, wood, machinery, etc. – up to 6,000 tonnes per day transported in 1,500 flights over sometimes 24h – will be carried by them from West Germany´s airports and brought in sometimes a five-minute tact (at Tempelhof a 90-second tact) to keep West Berliners in good health.